Biology researcher accused of visa fraud, working with Chinese military, to appear in court

 Tang Juan and three other researchers are accused of concealing their identities as members of China's People's Liberation Army.

-The Chinese biology researcher accused of lying on applications to obtain a visa and gain access to the United States is now in custody and expected to make a court appearance Friday afternoon, an official with the Justice Department said.
+The Chinese biology researcher accused of lying on applications to obtain a visa and gain access to the United States is now in custody and expected to make a court appearance via video conference Monday afternoon, the U.S. Attorney's office said.

 Tang Juan, who was staying in the Chinese consulate in San Francisco, according to the FBI, and three other researchers are accused of concealing their identities as members of China's People's Liberation Army.
 All have been charged with visa fraud.